hackclub/hackclub/workshops/login_auth/README.md

 ### Connecting Firebase to your webpage 🔗 -

-After successfully creating Firebase project you will see your project console.
+After successfully creating the Firebase project you will see your project console.

 At project console's landing page you will see `Get started by adding Firebase to your app` and below that you will see three options of integrations:
 1. iOS